 Here’s the deal: Just because you don’t like the look of an outfit, doesn’t mean someone else shouldn’t wear it.
 Just because you aren’t comfortable with your muffin top (I hate that phrase!) hanging out, doesn’t mean you can mock someone who doesn’t mind their MT being on show.
 Just because you wouldn’t dream of wearing denim with denim, doesn’t make it OK to criticise someone else who likes the look.

-I’m not saying that we should compliment and praise people on things we don’t like, I’m just saying maybe we should stop mocking and teasing them for it.
+I’m not saying that we should complement and praise people on things we don’t like, I’m just saying maybe we should stop mocking and teasing them for it.

 For SELF, this could have been: Here’s a woman running a marathon in a tutu.
 We smiled/laughed at the sight of a silly outfit, but we sure do admire her for getting out and running 26.2 miles.
 Wow, what a woman!
 (Because smiling at a fun/silly outfit is OK; mocking and being mean about it isn’t!)